The 2019 Prize is open for submissions. Please download the submission form below for instructions on how to enter.

 There are no time restrictions on the original's eligibility.

-The triennial Risa Domb/ Porjes Hebrew-Engligh Translation Prize, initiated in 1998 to promote recognition of the skills of Hebrew-English translators, is sponsored by the Porjes Trust and administered by the JBC, in association with the Society of Authors and the TLS.
-It was re-named in honour of Risa Domb, the revered Cambridge Professor of Hebrew Literature.
+The triennial Risa Domb/ Porjes Hebrew-English Translation Prize is sponsored by the Porjes Trust and administered by the JBC, in association with the Society of Authors and the TLS.
+It was initiated in 1998 to promote recognition of the skills of Hebrew-English translators and re-named in honour of the Cambridge Professor of Hebrew Literature, Risa Domb.

 The 2016 Judges: The prize judges for 2016 will be Tamar Drukker, Adriana Jacobs and Boyd Tonkin.
 Please send in submissions by 30 June 2016.

 Todd Hasak-Lowy was the winner of the 2013 prize for his translation of Asaf Schurr’s novel, Motti.
 Tadd Hasak-Lowy spoke eloquently at the prize-giving ceremony on 12 February 2014 at Europe House.

 Todd Hasak-Lowy holds a PhD in Comparative Literature from the University of California, Berkeley and teaches creative writing and literature at the School of the Art Institute of Chicago.
 He is the author of Here and Now: History, Nationalism, and Realism in Hebrew Fiction; a short story collection, The Task of this Translator; a novel, Captives; and 33 Minutes, a book for younger readers.
 His new novel for young adults is just out and called Me Being Me Is Exactly As Insane As You Being You.

 Motti was first published in Hebrew by Babel Press in 2008 and published in English by Dalkey Archive Press in 2011.
 It is a novel about friendship, fantasy, existential choices and a dog named Laika.